Rental Guides · Last updated 2 June 2026

 • What is included in the rent (utilities, WiFi, etc.)

 Informal arrangements are common in La Linea, especially in shared flats where the leaseholder is subletting a room.
 This puts you in a weaker position legally if a dispute comes up.
-It's always better to have something in writing, even a simple one-page agreement both parties sign.
+It is always better to have something in writing, even a simple one-page agreement both parties sign.

-If you're moving into an existing shared flat where one person holds the main lease and is renting out rooms, make sure you know: are you signing directly with the landlord, or with the leaseholder?
+If you are moving into an existing shared flat where one person holds the main lease and is renting out rooms, make sure you know: are you signing directly with the landlord, or with the leaseholder?
 The answer changes your rights considerably.

 Deposits